 - To target an expected return on the Scheme's portfolio of assets which exceeds the return required to improve the funding level of the Scheme on both a technical provisions basis and a gilt-based least risk basis.
 For the technical provisions basis, the Scheme's Actuary used a discount rate assumption of gilts plus 0.5% at the most recent actuarial valuation.
-The Scheme's current strategy, which was adopted in September 2021, is expected to achieve a return of c1.0% p.a. above gilts (when excluding the buy-in policy). - To ensure that the interest rate and inflation sensitivity of the assets is very similar to that of the liabilities.
+The Scheme's current strategy, which was adopted in September 2022, is expected to achieve a return of between 0.9% and 1.0% p.a. above gilts (when excluding the buy-in policy). - To ensure that the interest rate and inflation sensitivity of the assets is very similar to that of the liabilities.